miron302/Electron/README.md

 No unnecessary restrictions.
 Just live wallpapers for your Mac.
 No annoying watermarks.
-No bloatware, just a GUI with live wallpapers that you can use.
+No bloatware, just a GUI with live wallpapers that you can use for free.

 ## Contributing